hmcts/em-stitching-api/README.md

 gradle migratePostgresDatabase
 DOCMOSIS_ACCESS_KEY=xxx gradle bootRun
 ```
-Note that your VPN needs to be on when running functional tests.
+Note that your VPN needs to be on to run functional tests.

 ### Tech